4,4'-Dimethylaminorex: Pharmacodynamics

+In contrast to many other MRAs, 4,4'-DMAR is inactive as a trace amine-associated receptor 1 (TAAR1) agonist.
+As a result, whereas many other MRAs may auto-inhibit and constrain their effects via TAAR1 agonism, this may not occur with 4,4'-DMAR.
+The drug also shows very weak interactions with the serotonin 5-HT2A and 5-HT2C receptors, though appears to be inactive at the serotonin 5-HT2B receptor.

 Legality

 The UK Home Office expressed intent to ban 4,4'-DMAR following advice from the Advisory Council on the Misuse of Drugs and subsequently it became a class A drug on 11 March 2015.

 4,4'-DMAR is an Anlage II controlled substance in Germany as of May 2015.

 Sweden's public health agency suggested to classify 4,4'-DMAR as hazardous substance on November 10, 2014.

 4,4'-DMAR is also banned in the Czech Republic.

 4,4'-DMAR is a Schedule I controlled substance in the US as of November 8, 2021.
 It only received two public comments during its public commenting period prior to being scheduled.